philipithomas/www.philipithomas.com/_posts/2013-11-10-switzerland.md

 ---
 layout: post
 title: Facts About the Military Empire of Switzerland
-summary: "Switzerland does not have an army, Switzerland is an army"
+description: "Switzerland does not have an army, Switzerland is an army"
+category: essay
 ---

 <img src="/images/switzerland.png" alt="Switzerland Coat of Arms" class="img-float" />